-As restaurants, we’re all trying to get their favourites on the menus.
+As consumer preferences have shifted toward plant-based diets in recent years, diners are looking for alternative options on restaurant menus.
 Yet, how much do you know about plant-based meat?
-It’s important to be aware, and to know how to integrate these plant-based proteins to cater to different groups of diners.
+It’s important to be aware and to know how to integrate these plant-based proteins to cater to different groups of diners.

 What are plant-based meats?

-Plant-based meats are made from plants, and act as an alternative to meats made from animals.
-This can take on many different forms, such as burger patties, nuggets, fillets, sausages and more!
-While some foods use mainly vegetables and legumes, technological advancements have made other alternatives possible.
-This includes the use of proteins and extracts of plants such as peas, soy beans, or wheat to make the appearance, taste and texture as close to animal meat as possible.
+Plant-based meats are made from plants and act as an alternative to meats made from animals.
+This can take on many different forms, such as burger patties, nuggets, meatballs, fillets, sausages and more!
+While some foods use vegetables and legumes, technological advancements have made other alternatives possible.
+This includes the use of proteins and extracts from plants such as peas, soybeans, or wheat to make the appearance, taste, and texture as close to animal meat as possible.

 Is plant-based meat safe?